Criminal Confessions in Texas?

-Most of the time, police interactions begin with a traffic stop.
+Often, police interactions begin with a traffic stop.
 In a regular traffic stop, the person is detained and not under arrest.
 This is because the police officer has reasonable suspicion to believe a crime was being committed.
-Even a traffic stop for DWI begins as a detention.
+Even a traffic stop for speeding or DWI begins as a detention.

-Second, after being taken into custody, police must then intend to interrogate the person.
-Police are interrogating a person when their questions they ask are designed to get incriminating responses.
-The big issue with interrogations and confessions in Texas is that they must be on your own free will and voluntary.
-You have a Constitutional right not to remain silent.
-This includes making statements to police which incriminate yourself.
+Second, if taken into custody, police must intend to interrogate the person.
+Police are interrogate a person when their questions aim to get incriminating responses.
+Interrogations and confessions must be on your own free will and voluntary.
+You have a Constitutional right to remain silent.
+As a result, you do not have to talk to police.

 “You have the right to remain silent.
 Anything you say can and will be used against you in a Court of law….”

-After you’re considered in custody and the interrogation has begun, If the police intentionally fail to give you your Miranda Warnings, your statements can be inadmissible in Court.
-Criminal confessions are valuable in Court because it makes the prosecutor’s job a slam dunk.
-Good confessions are made voluntarily, on video/audio recording, and free from excessive pressure or coercion!
+Next, after you’re considered in custody and the interrogation has begun, if the police intentionally fail to give you your Miranda Warnings, your statements can be inadmissible in Court.
+Criminal confessions in Texas are valuable in Court because it makes the prosecutor’s job a slam dunk.
+Good confessions are made freely and voluntarily, on video/audio recording, and free from excessive pressure or coercion!

 A good confession, if legally made, will be very hard or almost impossible to fight against in Court.

-This is one way How Bad Evidence Stays Out of Court.
-The reason by this is that the law doesn’t want to encourage or reward police misconduct.
-Evidence that is illegally gotten by police shouldn’t be used against you.
-The police need to follow the law too.
+Clearly, coercion can get your confession thrown out.
+However, that is one way How Bad Evidence Stays Out of Court.
+The reason for this is simple.
+The law doesn’t want to encourage or reward bad behavior by police.
+As a result, evidence that is illegally gotten by police shouldn’t be used against you.
+In short, the police need to follow the law too.

 Voluntary Statements and Answering Questions from Police

-In a previous post, When is an “Arrest” not an Arrest?, I wrote about the different types of interactions police can have with citizens.
+In a previous post, When is an “Arrest” not an Arrest?, I wrote about the different types of police interactions with citizens.
 One of this was a “mere encounter.”
-The idea behind a mere encounter is that police approach someone to talk to them, and that person is free to answer the questions from police, or walk away as they please.
-Basically, there is nothing making the person talk to the police.
-It is voluntary on the person’s part whether or not to answer the officer’s questions.
+In a mere encounter, police approach someone to talk to them.
+That person is free to answer the questions from police.
+Also, the person can walk away if they want.
+Basically, the person DOES NOT have to talk to the police.
+It is voluntary on the person’s part.
+They decide whether to answer the officer’s questions.
+Criminal confessions in Texas must be voluntary!
 Legally, you don’t have to talk to police, other than identify yourself when requested.
 Most people think that they’re forced to talk to police if they approach.
 This is not the case.

 Be respectful, be courteous, and don’t answer questions which will put you in the hot seat.